core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 ### Multiple characteristics

+If a server provides multiple UCU and UCD typed characteristics, they form pairs in the sequence in which they are listed.
+By using them in parallel,
-If a server provides multiple OC typed characteristics, multiple messages can be sent without waiting for individual confirmation.
+multiple messages can be sent without waiting for individual confirmation.
-This is similar to using RFC7252 with NSTART > 1, and may be used by the GATT client if the GATT server lists multiple UC characteristics.
+This is similar to using RFC7252 with NSTART > 1, and may be used by the GATT client if the GATT server lists multiple pairs of UCU/UCD characteristics.
-The GATT server can send messages only through characteristics on which the GATT client enabled "indicate" or "notify";
+The GATT server can send messages only through UCU characteristics on which the GATT client enabled "indicate" or "notify";
 if the GATT client does not support multiple characteristics, it will just pick any and only enable them on that one.